 We can all agree that trees are valuable – but we can change our ideas about why.
 On Dec.
-3 2008, heritage tree experts from the Ontario Urban Forest Council (OUFC) ran a fabulous and informative one-day training session for seven of Trees Ontario field advisors and others, on how to assess potential heritage trees and use the rating system developed by the OUFC and the Ontario Heritage Tree Alliance (OHTA).
-The OHTA is an ongoing project of the OUFC.
+3 2008, heritage tree experts from the Ontario Urban Forest Council (OUFC) ran a fabulous and informative one-day training session for seven of Forest Ontario -(formerly Trees Ontario) field advisors and others, on how to assess potential heritage trees and use the rating system developed by the OUFC and the Ontario Heritage Tree Alliance (OHTA).
+The OHTA is a Past project of the OUFC.
 The day consisted of a half-day of theory, and a half-day of practice using the rating guide for single trees or tree pairs.
 As the participants’ experiences were as foresters with MNR, the perspective of valuing trees for their heritage value rather than for their timber or environmental value required a real “change of lenses”, or “new eyes.”

 The theory portion was presented by Barbara Heidenreich, Natural Heritage Coordinator, Ontario Heritage Trust, who did a masterful job of making a lot of information digestible.
 She reviewed existing provincial policies, and spoke of the challenges of establishing effective tree protection by-laws.
 There are provisions within Ontario legislation for protection of trees.
 Unfortunately, few people are aware of these provisions, and only become interested in tree protection when a specific tree or stand is already slated for removal.
 As well, even when citizens are actively engaged in tree protection, as with many issues, protection is only as good as enforcement and penalty provisions.
 The Ontario Heritage Act has been used successfully on rare occasion to protect trees.
 The Planning Act and Sections 135 – 141 of the Municipal Act allow municipalities to protect trees very effectively.
 It is up to the community members to ensure these tools are used.
 Tree protection begins long before the whine of the chainsaws.